spion/notgpt/README.md

 # NotGPT

 NotGPT is a Rust LLM bot based on the innovative RWKV language model (see [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM)).
-The `rwkv` care provides bindings to the `rwkv.cpp` implementation that runs the model on CPU using [ggerganov/ggml](https://github.com/ggerganov/ggml).
+The `rwkv` crate provides bindings to the `rwkv.cpp` implementation that runs the model on CPU using [ggerganov/ggml](https://github.com/ggerganov/ggml).

 Crates